appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 Follow these steps to build a notification workflow:

 To send notifications to the users you will create a workflow, and configure it as a webhook.
 Follow these steps to create a webhook workflow within your workspace.
-The newly created workflow can be accessed in all apps in the same workspace:
+All apps in the same workspace can now access the newly created workflow:

 <br/>
 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>